Perspective | When I find fiction too draining, I turn to books about books. They can be as thrilling as a whodunit.

 For the past 60 years G. Thomas Tanselle, widely esteemed for his bibliographical scholarship, has been collecting copies of all the titles — and, even more ambitiously, all the printings of those titles — issued by 44 American publishers between 1891 and 1930.
 He has now donated his books, some 14,000 altogether, to Yale’s Beinecke Library, which has celebrated this formidable gift with “American Publishing History,” a 278-page overview of “The Tanselle Collection” (available upon request from the Beinecke Library.)

 Because of its resolute focus on completeness, Tanselle’s collection allows one to explore the full range and character of imprints as familiar as Knopf, as artsy as Copeland & Day or as unusual as Haldeman-Julius, which produced mini-paperbacks of progressive thought called the Little Blue Books.
-For any collector or student of early 20th- century literature, “American Publishing History” is inspiring.
+For any collector or student of early 20th-century literature, “American Publishing History” is inspiring.

 Shaun Bythell, author of “Diary of a Bookseller” and “Confessions of a Bookseller,” continues his seriocomic take on his profession in “Seven Kinds of People You Find in Bookshops” (Godine).
 Among the numerous subspecies he skewers are the loiterer, conspiracy theorist, bearded pensioner, occultist and aspirational parent.
 Bythell spares no one: “Ancient, crumbling and often drunk or hungover, the secondhand bookseller is self-employed for no other reason than that they have no choice.
 Nobody in their right mind would ever give a job to someone so completely devoid of the most rudimentary social skills.”